Understanding and Treating Vitiligo

 Prevalence and Impact

 It affects around 1% of the population and can develop at any age, often causing distress to sufferers because of its unusual appearance.
 Vitiligo occurs when the cells that produce melanin die or stop functioning.
-The extent and rate of colour loss is unpredictable, and it can occur on any part of the body.
-Sometimes it also affects the eyes, ears, hair and the inside of the mouth.
+The extent and rate of color loss are unpredictable, and it can occur on any part of the body.
+Sometimes it also affects the eyes, ears, hair, and the inside of the mouth.
 Vitiligo can sometimes cause other problems too.
 The pale areas of skin are more vulnerable to sunburn, so it’s important to take extra care when in the sun and to use a sunscreen with a high sun protection factor (SPF).
-Vitiligo can affect a person’s self-esteem especially if it affects areas of skin that are exposed.
+Vitiligo treatment can be sought to manage the condition, and it can affect a person’s self-esteem, especially if it involves areas of skin that are exposed.

 Vitiligo